 Bereavement/Compassionate leave

 This type of absence is permitted to an employee that suffered a personal loss, such as the death of a loved one.
 Compassionate leave has to be handled sensitively and it’s often difficult to determine how long an employee will be absent.
+Such absences require sensitive handling and support.
+Absence due to the loss of a family member or family emergencies are valid reasons for compassionate leave, and exceptional circumstances may warrant additional leave.

 Closely related to absence due to bereavement is family medical leave**,** whereby a worker needs time off to take care of a relative.